Integration guideIntegration guidesPlaybookWooCommerce

 A clean WooCommerce launch is not just about enabling the gateway.
 The storefront, hosted payment flow, and backend state updates all need to reflect the same payment lifecycle.

-That means the merchant team should verify the whole loop: checkout selection, wallet payment, buyer return, webhook delivery, and final order state inside WooCommerce.
+That means the store should verify the whole loop: checkout selection, wallet payment, buyer return, webhook delivery, and final order state inside WooCommerce.

 • Keep the store connection and webhook configuration in the same setup session.